bpandola/advent-of-code/2020/README.md

 able to just get to work, banging out about 15 lines of code in less than ten minutes, with both answers correct on the first try.
 Feels good, man.

+## Day 7: Handy Haversacks

+I was waiting for one of these puzzles...
+It took me 20 minutes just to get the input parsed and another 15 to get an answer for Part 1, but I got it right on the first try without resorting to google or looking at any code from previous AoC puzzles.

+Took me another 20 minutes to get the Part 2 sample input to work, but again I had the right answer on the first try.
+1 hour total for both parts, 3000+ ranking.
+Not great, and my code was pret-ty ug-ly, but I managed to futz my way through some sort of recursive graph traversal using only my limited brain power and the PyCharm debugger.

+I gotta bone up on DFS and BFS algorithms!!!

+Another great puzzle, though.
+I love how creative this guy is.